Advice & Guides

 Salvia nemorosa – (woodland sage, Balkan clary)

-The species name- nemorosa (‘of woods’) refers to the natural habitat of this salvia, typically found growing in groves and woods across central Europe and Western Asia.
+The species name- nemorosa (‘of woods’) refers to the natural habitat of this salvia, typically found growing in groves and woods across central Europe and Western Asia, however aromatic compounds in leaves act as a sunscreen, allowing plants to thrive in sunny situations.

 A favourite of many for its unrivalled, intense flowers adding splashes of colour in the garden.
-Popular cultivars grown and sold here include Salvia nemorosa ‘Caradonna’S. ‘Ostfriesland’S. ‘Amethyst’ and S. ‘Wesuwe’, each producing summer-long displays of strong, violet-blue flower spikes.
+Popular cultivars propagated and sold at Beth's include Salvia nemorosa ‘Caradonna’S. ‘Ostfriesland’S. ‘Amethyst’ and S. ‘Wesuwe’, each producing summer-long displays of strong, violet-blue flower spikes.

 Salvia nemorosa cultivars are tolerant of most soil conditions, however, they don’t like sitting in wet soil over winter, so ensure the soil is free draining to avoid rot.
 A full sun position (receiving at least 6 hours of sunshine in midsummer) is ideal.